Recreational Facility Policies and Procedures

 The following relate to who is permitted to use Pepperdine University's recreational facilities:

-- Facility usage is restricted to Pepperdine University students, faculty, staff, dependents, and alumni, Crest Associates, and guests with a valid guest pass.
-Possession of a Pepperdine ID, Crest card, Alumni Card, or guest pass is required at all times.
+- Facility usage is restricted to Pepperdine University students, faculty, staff, dependents, Crest Associates, and guests with a valid guest pass.
+Possession of a Pepperdine ID, Crest card, or guest pass is required at all times.

 - If a user does not have their ID/card on them when they enter the facilities, Campus Recreation staff will first verify that they are eligible to use the facilities and then grant them entrance without an ID/card once per semester.
 All subsequent times within a semester that a user does not have their ID/card, they will be denied access.
 Guests will not be granted access without a valid guest pass.

 - Alumni have the same usage privileges they had as a student for one year after graduation if they present an Alumni card, which can be obtained in the Alumni office.
 After one year, they can obtain a 3 day guest pass from the Alumni office up to 4 times per year.

 - The following groups have priority scheduling: Campus Recreation programs, Physical Education classes, and Athletics.

 - Students, faculty, and staff are allowed to receive a 3 day guest pass valid for up to 4 guests 4 times per academic year.
 For details on Crest Associates' guest passes, contact the Crest office at 310-506-4754.